wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.4.2 =
+= 2.4.3 =
-* Fix: Error 500 on some systems when files are collected and plugin iterates through the directories
+* New: Support for custom directories of wp-content and uploads folder